unbit/uwsgi-docs/Go.rst

 like /usr/local/lib or /usr/lib and eventually run ldconfig if needed) and a uwsgi.a file in a subdirectory (based on your arch/os) in plugins/go/pkg.

-The last message from the build procedure reports the GOPATH you should use when building uWSGI Go apps (copy/remember/anottate that value somewhere).
+**The last message from the build procedure reports the GOPATH you should use when building uWSGI Go apps (copy/remember/annotate that value somewhere).
-If you already knows how Go import system works, feel free to copy uwsgi.a in your system-wide GOPATH.
+If you already knows how Go import system works, feel free to copy uwsgi.a in your system-wide GOPATH.**

 Writing the first Go application
 ********************************